OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 [Return to Contents](#contents)

 ## 060300.
-Other title information of a series or multipart monographic resource
+Other title information of a series or multipart monographic resource (repeatable)

 **Definition:** A word or phrase, or a group of characters, appearing in conjunction with or subordinate to the title of the series.
 Includes